 Supporting English Language Learners with Appropriate Open-Ended Questions

-Research indicates that high levels of engagement and opportunities for authentic productive language can correspond positively to a student’s future academic achievement.
+Research indicates that high levels of engagement and opportunities for authentic, productive language can correspond positively to a child’s future academic achievement.
 During reading conferences, use your knowledge of your language learners’ stages of development to craft questions that align with their ability to respond.
-Here are some suggested open-ended language and question stems that align to a student’s English language proficiency level or stage of acquiring English.
+Here are some suggested open-ended language and question stems that align to a child’s English language proficiency level or stage of acquiring English.